 King David’s Secret

-All of David’s life was lived in relation to and orientation toward God.
+All of David’s life was lived in relation to and in orientation toward God.

 King David statue outside his tomb in Mount Zion Jerusalem, Israel.

 I am reading through the Old Testament in my daily devotions on a plan that will take me through the Bible chronologically throughout the year.
-I have been reading through the books of Samuel and Chronicles that chronicle David’s life, among other things, and I am reading some of the Psalms David penned.
+I have been reading through the books of Samuel and Chronicles that tell the story of David’s life, among other things, and I am reading some of the Psalms David wrote.
 Today, I read Psalm 18.

-Psalm 18 is a song David sang to the Lord “when the Lord delivered him from the hand of all his enemies and from the hand of Saul.”
-In the plan I am reading, it comes toward the end of his life, though I don’t know if, in fact, that is the timing.
-If it was, however, the things that strike me about it are all the more… well… striking.
+Psalm 18 is a song David wrote to the Lord “when the Lord delivered him from the hand of all his enemies and from the hand of Saul.”
+The reading plan I am following is chronological, and that would put this Psalm near the end of David’s life.
+The timing of if make the things that strike me about it all the more… well… striking.

 The most striking thing about the Psalm (and David’s life) is that he implicitly and intimately trusted God.
 We see this in the first five verses: